-i) Administrative Complaint
+j) Administrative Complaint

 It aims to acknowledge a situation of sexual misconduct and to punish the defendant (the targeted person).
-A form (see Annex I) must be completed by the complainant and will be the first step in the formalization of the complaint.
+A form (see Appendix I) must be completed by the complainant and will be the first step in the formalization of the complaint.

-j) Police Complaint
+k) Police Complaint

 A police complaint involves the possible perpetration of a criminal offense.
-A victim who wishes to report an act, event or act of a criminal nature must be immediately and systematically referred to the police force for a statement to be taken by an experienced investigator.4 k) Third persons
+A victim who wishes to report an act, event or act of a criminal nature must be immediately and systematically referred to the police force for a statement to be taken by an experienced investigator.4 m) Sexual Violence